 If your Dachshund has recently stopped wagging their tail then that could mean that there is something else going on.
 If you have just moved, or they are new to your home this could just mean they are nervous and need some time to get acclimated to their new environment.

 Long Hair Dachshund Tail Guide and Grooming

-Generational gentics play a large part in development of size, color, coat texture, etc. That is why established breeders who have show quality Dachsund’s do a lot of research and are very particular in pairing males and females and is the reason their offspring are so expensive.
+Generational genetics play a large part in the development of size, color, coat texture, etc. That is why established breeders who have show quality Dachsund’s do a lot of research and are very particular in pairing males and females and is the reason their offspring are so expensive.
 Coats of Long Hair Dachshunds mature up to two years.